11 FAQs About ASP.NET Hosting

 4. What are the Differences Between Linux Hosting and a Windows Server?

-As visitors, we rarely think about which operating system is powering the server behind the website — the main difference between Linux and Windows servers.
+As visitors, we rarely think about which operating system is powering the server behind the website — the main difference between Linux and Windows web hosting servers.

 But choosing Linux vs. Windows hosting can have massive impacts on a site owner’s costs and the software programs available to create and manage their site.